ibm-cloud-docs/event-notifications/en-destination-sms-custom.md

 {: #en-destinations-mms-custom-charge}

 MMS messages are charged in terms of `SMS Units`.An SMS unit is a fixed unit of cost.
 Therefore, the number of units that are consumed by a message varies based on the destination country, and Event Notifications service charges vary.
-The table below shows SMS Units charged for each MMS sent.
+The following table shows SMS Units charged for each MMS sent.

 | Supported Country Code        | SMS Units |
 |-------------------------------|-----------|